lvzt/Design-Right-software/README.md

 ###
 # Note<br/>
 Please note: this software can be used for education, evaluation and presentation and CANNOT be used in commercial!<br/>
-The copyright of this software is registered by the author (Zhentao Lu) in P.R.China.<br/>
+The copyright of this software is registered by the author (Mr. Zhentao Lu) in P.R.China.<br/>
 # Download<br/>
 Go to [download page](https://github.com/lvzt/Design-Right-software/wiki/Download-(%E4%B8%8B%E8%BD%BD)).<br/>
 <br/>